-Firearms come in a great many shape, sizes, and configurations.
-Some of them, for example – flintlocks, have become relegated to history, reenactments, or museums – while other designs, like lever-action rifles, have become niche hobby pieces.
+Firearms come in a great many shapes, sizes, and configurations.
+For example, some of them – flintlocks- have become relegated to history, reenactments, or museums – while other designs, like lever-action rifles, have become niche hobby pieces.

-- In 6.5 Creedmoor, an excellent long-range and hunting caliber.
+- In 6.5 Creedmoor, an excellent long-range and hunting caliber

-- Comes with a 10 round detachable magazine.
+- Comes with a 10 round detachable magazine

-- M-Lock slots on the handguard for adjustability.
+- M-Lock slots on the handguard for adjustability

-- Picatinny rail and modern stock to accessorize the rifle.
+- Picatinny rail and modern stock to accessorize the rifle

 - Heavy at almost 11 pounds